 - Usually not as thick

-- If you’re mattress is really old and lumpy, it might not provide the full support you need like a topper would
+- If your mattress is really old and lumpy, it might not provide the full support you need like a topper would

 Benefits of Adding Toppers And Pads